elliotcm/how-to-computer/part-01.md

 pain to do by hand and quite error-prone.
 Later on I'll show you how to use a programming language to get a computer to do it for you.

+### Decoding

+So what does Dave from accounting do when he wants to read your good tweet?
+Well, decoding (verb) is the inverse of encoding (verb), and uses the same encoding (noun) to do it.

+First you give him your encoding, i.e. the map showing what characters each 7-bit binary combination represents, and tell him that each character is always 7 bits long.

+Dave then splits your 154 bits into 22 groups of 7 and checks the table to get a character for each.

+That's really it.
+The tricky part is knowing the structure of the data (a long string of 7-bit characters) and how to convert it into something useful.

 ### Other character encodings (noun)

 Since an encoding is arbitrary and assignments are picked by whoever makes it,